Alpine Génépi: tips and recipes

 The search for authentic Génépi begins with a meticulous identification of its signature species, primarily Artemisia umbelliformis, Artemisia glacialis, and Artemisia genipi.
 These discreet varieties, often hidden among the steep heights of the Alps, require a deep understanding of their morphology and biological cycle.
 Harvesting typically takes place at the end of summer, when the plant reaches its aromatic peak, just before flowering.
 Seasonality is crucial: harvesting too early would yield bland leaves, while a late harvest could compromise the delicacy of the aromatic compounds.
 The picking process must be respectful, ensuring the sustainability of the Alpine ecosystem and avoiding overharvesting that could disrupt local biodiversity.
 Careful selection of plants goes hand in hand with a deep respect for the environment, preserving the purity and authenticity of the final product—a true reflection of the mountain terroir.

-Once harvested, the transformation of Génépi relies on age-old methods passed down through generations.
-Maceration is the first essential step: the leaves and flowering tops are immersed in a neutral alcohol, often fruit or grain brandy, at a controlled temperature.
-The maceration period varies depending on the recipe, ranging from a few days to several weeks, allowing the subtle aromas to infuse and intensify.
-Distillation takes place in copper stills, where gentle heat vaporizes the mixture, capturing and condensing the precious essences.
-Traditional distillation focuses on achieving finesse and preserving aromatic compounds, particularly sesquiterpenes and the distinctive terpenic aromas of Génépi.
-Mastery of these artisanal techniques imparts the liqueur with a unique olfactory and gustatory complexity, true to its Alpine origins.
+Once harvested, Génépi is processed using ancestral methods passed down from generation to generation.
+Maceration is the first essential step: the leaves and flower heads are immersed in a neutral alcohol, often fruit or grain brandy, at a controlled temperature.
+The maceration time varies depending on the recipe, ranging from a few days to several weeks, allowing the subtle aromas to diffuse and intensify.
+Distillation is carried out in copper stills, where gentle heat vaporizes the mixture and then condenses the precious essences.
+Traditional distillation focuses on finesse and the preservation of aromatic compounds, particularly the sesquiterpenes and terpenic aromas characteristic of Génépi.
+Mastery of these artisanal techniques gives the product a unique complexity of aroma and flavor, faithful to its Alpine origins.

 Aromatic composition and maturation process